bibanon/tubeup/README.md

 5. Install `ffmpeg`.
 6. Install Tubeup using steps 4-6 in the Linux configutation guide above, configuring `internetarchive` for your Archive.org account.
 7. Periodically update your Linux packages and pip packages.
+## Android Setup
+0. Installing everything needed for Tubeup will use about half a gigabyte.
+Ensure you have enough storage before proceeding.
+We recommend using a computer, but some people only own a phone and/or tablet
+1. Download and install the latest version of Termux from GitHub.
+2. Type "pkg install python" and click y.
+3. Type "pip install tubeup" and wait
+4. Type "ia config" and login to the archive
+5. Now you can use tubeup on Android.
+## chromeOS Setup
+0. Adding Linux to Chromebook takes a few gigabytes.
+Check if you have enough storage first.
+1. Add Linux on chromeOS via settings, development, Linux
+2. Open terminal
+3. Type "pip install tubeup" and wait
+4. Type "ia config" and login to the archive
+5. Now you can use tubeup on your Chromebook, Chromebox, Chromebase, Chromeblet, or Chromebook.

 ## Usage